ssenmosip/mosip-temp-documentation/Kernel-APIs.md

 # License Key Manager
-TSPs call the IDA to authenticate the Individuals.
+MISPs call the IDA to authenticate the Individuals.
 There can be various service calls such as Demographic, biometric based authentications.
 Each service calls have the permission associated.
 When a service call comes to the IDA, a request is sent to the Kernel module to retrieve the permissions for the License Key.

 This service facilitates generation of license key, mapping the license key to several permissions, and fetch permissions mapped to a license key.

 ## License Key Generation

-This component generates a license key for a specified TSP ID.
+This component generates a license key for a specified MISP ID.

 * [POST /license/generate](#post-licensegenerate)